I created this collage by collecting together forms that appealed to me, and then seeing what emerged as I put them together.

 Form, Space and Function

-We were taught that in interior design form and space are considered simultaneously and that it is difficult to think about form without thinking about function – as designers we need to ask ‘does the space work?
+In interior design form and space are considered simultaneously.
+It is difficult to think about form without thinking about function – as designers we need to ask ‘does the space work?
 Does it perform its function?’
-I’m aware that there have been a number of different schools of though regarding the relationship between form and function – the most memorable being that form should follow function – that we think about how something is to be used and its aesthetic qualities will naturally follow.
-Design to me is thinking about both simultaneously, finding solutions that both work and are aesthetically pleasing.
+Design is about finding solutions that both work and are aesthetically pleasing.

 Form and Design

-- In design we should always be thinking in terms of proportions and geometry.
+- In design we should always be thinking in terms of proportion and geometry.
 The space should be consistent and logical.

-- We can respond to existing forms in our designs, or can choose to design in order to contrast with them.
+- We can respond to existing forms in our designs, or can choose to design in contrast with them.